sjjsy/sjjsy.github.io/_resume/resume.md

 Strengths
-: enthusiasm, drive, energy, goal-orientation, analytical thinking, growth mindset, ability to learn new skills and knowhow
+: enthusiasm, drive, energy, goal-orientation, analytical thinking, growth mindset, ability to learn new skills and knowhow, love to serve